rohan-motukuri/g-drive-clone/README.md

-## Notes
+# Cloud File Storage Platform - A Google Drive Clone

 This project is a Google Drive clone that aims to replicate both the functionality and appearance of Google Drive.
-It was developed as an #upskilling-project to familiarize myself with React JS and fundamental web development concepts.
+It's been developed as an #upskilling-project to familiarize myself with React JS and fundamental web development concepts.
 Throughout the project, I gained valuable insights into the following areas:

 - Utilizing states in React
 - Implementing user authentication